xwmx/nb/README.md

 Subcommands:
   (default)  List notebooks.
-  add        Create a new notebook. current    Print the current notebook name. delete     Delete a notebook. rename     Rename a notebook.
+  add        Create a new global notebook. init       Create a new local notebook. current    Print the current notebook name. delete     Delete a notebook. rename     Rename a notebook.